oroinc/documentation/user_guide/sales_processes_workflow.rst

 - Find the process with the Opportunity instance in the grid and click in the corresponding row

 - You will get to the page of the Opportunity instance.
-Click :kbd:`Reopen` button in the top right corner.
+Click :guilabel:`Reopen` button in the top right corner.
 You will see a warning.
-Click :kbd:`OK` to confirm the action.
+Click :guilabel:`OK` to confirm the action.

 Sales Processes Flow Examples